google/hashtable-benchmarks/README.md

 We would like this to turn into *the* place for comparing hashtables in C++.
-We will accept external dependencies on other hashtable libraries (assuming they have a compatible lisence).
+We will accept external dependencies on other hashtable libraries (assuming they have a compatible licence).
 We encourage folks to improve and modify both the analysis and the benchmarks themselves as we learn things.

 # Disclaimer